streamlit-badge-bot/FastFoodie-A-Restaurant-Recommendation-App/README.md

 ## The aim of this project
-***Productionizing*** Machine Learning - This app is an example of an end-to-end pipeline in ML which provides an interactive and a easy-to-use solution to users without prior knowledge of Machine Learning & Recommender Systems, to help the find the best restaurants near them based on the restaurants rating score (ratings & no of people who have rated).
+***Productionizing*** Machine Learning - This app is an example of an end-to-end pipeline in ML which provides an interactive and a easy-to-use solution to users without prior knowledge of Machine Learning & Recommender Systems, to help the find the best restaurants near them based on the restaurant's rating score (ratings & no of people who have rated).

 <p align = "center"><img width="700" img height="475" src="https://github.com/siddh30/FastFoodie-The-Restaurant-Recommendation-App/blob/master/Data/happy_eating.jpg"></p>